apkoponen/wp-plugin-boilerplate/README.md

 Follow [PSR-2](http://www.php-fig.org/psr/psr-2/) with the following changes:

 - Indent with 2 spaces.
-- Opening and closing braces for functions and classes forced on the same line.
+- Opening braces for functions and classes forced on the same line.
 - Allow new line before last `}`

 Additional rules: